-There will be workshops, prayer, art and more at an upcoming Scripture festival in York this May.
+There will be workshops, prayer, art and more at the Scripture Festival in York on Saturday May 12.

 The theme of Joy has been chosen to reflect the time of Pentecost when the festival will take place but also the appealing message of Pope Francis in The Joy of the Gospel.